alv-david/security-listener/README.md

 HTTP Headers: enumerate which HTTP Headers are activated on the web application server

-#vulnerability-enum
+# vulnerability-enum
 Security Listener has the power to enumerate the following vulnerabilities:
   Cross-site Scripting (XSS):

-    - Reflected XSS
+    1. Reflected XSS
-    - Stored XSS
+    2. Stored XSS
-    - The script also has DOM-Mining function, which attacks DOM parameters and points to the user where are some injection points.
+    3. The script also has DOM-mining function, which attacks DOM parameters and points to the user where are some injection points.

   SQL Injection:

-    - In-band SQL Injection
+    In-band SQL Injection
       1. Error-based SQLi
       2. Union-based SQLi

-    - Blind SQLi
+    Blind SQLi
       1. Boolean-based SQLi
       2. Time-based SQLi

   Directory Enumeration:

-    - Dir Enumeration
+    1. Dir Enumeration
-    - Path Traversal validation
+    2. Path Traversal validation